Descriptive mitogenomics

 • Stop codon: AGG, sometimes TAA

-• tRNA Ile (I) connection: 2 bp overlap (GG), none when stop codon TAA
+• tRNA Ile (I) connection: usually 2 bp overlap (GG), but none when stop codon TAA

 ND2